Royal Victorian Motor Yacht Club

 As a member, you are entitled to use the club facilities in our new club house, it boasts a Level 1 members only Club Room, Private Dining Areas and an enclosed members BBQ area.

 Clubhouse Member $405.00

 Entrance fee (On application) $1,100.00*

-The procedure for Ordinary or Country membership is as follows:
+The procedure for Full or Country membership is as follows:

 Complete and return the Nomination for Membership form and Application for Membership form, together with a cheque for $1,100.00.ﾠ

-(For Partner membership, simply complete and return the Nomination for Membership and Application for Membership forms.)
+(For Partner and Clubhouse membership, simply complete and return the Nomination for Membership and Application for Membership forms.)